gnfrazier/gnfrazier.github.io/_posts/2018-1-21-github-pages-and-custom-domains-https.md

 -   Make sure to set the SSL level to Full.

 Done.
 I set mine up at a low traffic time of day and my dns updated in a few minutes.
 Cloudflare is clear that issuing a certificate takes roughly 24 hours.

+#### Update

+In Cloudflare's Crypto section my certificate stayed in the 'Authorizing Certificate' state for 3 days.
+I contacted their support using the support form.
+It was easy to use, even on my phone.
+I submitted this as a low priority bug, everything else was working.
+Within 30 minutes I got this nice response back.

+> Hi,
+>
+> Thank you for contacting Cloudflare Support.
+Sorry that you are experiencing some issues here.
+>
+> It looks like your SSL certificate stuck at Authorization state.
+I've canceled it and placed a new SSL order for you and will update you once it's successfully deployed.

+2 hours later.

+> Hi,
+>
+> SSL Certificate is now Active for your domain.
+>
+> Sorry for the delays and thank you for your patience while we were working on this.
+>
+> I will mark this as solved but do let us know if you have any further questions or issues by replying to this e-mail or ticket.

+Expectations met and exceeded!
+I am on the free tier, Cloudflare had better support times than some services I pay for.

 ### Additional Reading